First Rosewood Hotels & Resorts® property in Japan will open as an intimate, all-villa Okinawan retreat

 April 23, 2021

-Rosewood Hotels & Resorts® has been appointed by Mitsubishi Estate Co., Ltd. to manage Rosewood Miyakojima on Mikayo Island in the Okinawan archipelago, opening in 2024.
+Rosewood Hotels & Resorts® has been appointed by Mitsubishi Estate Co., Ltd. to manage Rosewood Miyakojima on Miyako Island in the Okinawan archipelago, opening in 2024.
 The 55-villa, ultra-luxury resort represents the first Rosewood property in Japan, in a destination acclaimed for its exquisite beaches with several of the country’s most scenic locations.

 Miyako Island and nearby isles offer miles of soft, white sand with endless vistas of turquoise-blue sea.
 Aquatic adventures range from snorkeling at Yabiji, the largest coral reef expanse in Japan, to diving through underwater caverns teeming with marine life and outstanding deep-sea fishing.